subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 | 50 m       | 165 ft | 6 bar/atm        | x 1/6  | x 6     |

 In reviewing the above table it is important to understand that, in all cases, the pressure of the gas inside a flexible container will be equal to the ambient pressure exerted upon the exterior of that container.

+#### How this Principal Relates to Diving

+The tissues of the human body are primarily liquid, and liquid is non-compressible; thus much of the body is unaffected by pressure.
+Within the body there are two significant air spaces: the lungs and the interconnected middle ears and nasal sinuses.
+In addition, a third air space is artificially created over the face and eyes by the diver's mask.
+These three air spaces are impacted by the pressure-related changes.
+During descent and ascent, each of these air spaces must be equalized to the ambient pressure in order to avoid discomfort and possible injury.

+The most common type of exposure protection worn by sport divers is a neoprene wetsuit.
+Neoprene is a closed cell foam and relatively light in weight compared to the water it displaces, and therefore neoprene is quite buoyant and is compressible.
+Changes will be most apparent when the diver is wearing a relatively thick wetsuit.
+To maintain proper buoyancy control, the diver needs to add air to the BCD during descent, and vent air from the BCD during ascent.
+Other pieces of equipment that are impacted by Boyle's Law are the BCD and dry suit.